jordanyio/Ai-MSU-3/README.md

 Once the servers are running, you can access the poker bot interface and the product recommender system UI through your browser by navigating to http://localhost:8080 or the port specified in your npm server output.

 Also!
-There are many package dependancies in the projects, you must intall them all in an envioirnment, conda or pip.
-Reading the server logs will help identify which packages are missing when trying to run.
+There are many package dependancies in the projects, you must install them all in an envioirnment, conda or pip.
+Reading the server logs will help identify which packages are missing while trying to run.

 Enjoy playing against the AI Poker Bot or exploring product recommendations!